aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-ps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert OST to PS format arises when a Python developer is trying to add a feature within an application.
+OST is an Outlook data file that stores emails, contacts, tasks, calendar items, and other Outlook items.
+PS is a PostScript file format that is used to store documents in a printer-friendly format.
+It is a popular format for printing documents, and is also used for creating documents that can be viewed on the web.
+Converting OST to PS format allows the user to view the documents in a printer-friendly format, and also makes it easier to share the documents with others.

-For a Python developer, who is trying to add a OST to PS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PS format.
+<h2>How Aspose.Total Helps for OST to PS Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion of OST to PS format easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word PS format.
+This makes the conversion process easier and faster for the Python developer.

 {{% /blocks/products/pf/feature-page-summary %}}